This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 Step 5: Dump the rest

-Follow these steps for disposing of your garbage to do your bit in order to reduce pollution and buildup in landfills!
+Follow these steps for disposing of your garbage to do your bit to reduce pollution and buildup in landfills!